Maha Vikas Aghadi: History

-Shiv Sena left MVA
+Shiv Sena left NDA

 A political crisis in the Indian state of Maharashtra occurred on 21 October 2019 after the declaration of results of the 2019 legislative assembly election over the formation of a new state government.
 The incumbent Bharatiya Janata Party Shiv Sena alliance crossed the majority of 145 seats needed in the assembly by winning a total of 161 seats in the alliance.
 Individually BJP won 105 and SHS won 56 seats.
 The Opposition INC-NCP Alliance with 106 seats did not reach the majority mark.
 Individually INC won 44 and NCP won 54 seats.

 Shiv Sena's Shinde faction breakaway

 Eknath Shinde, a senior Shiv Sena leader, wanted to break the Maha Vikas Aghadi and establish BJP-Shiv Sena coalition again.

-Subsequently he gathered the support of 2/3rd members of his party.
+Subsequently, he gathered the support of 2/3rd members of his party.
 On 29 June, Uddhav Thackeray resigned from the post of Chief Minister ahead of the No-confidence motion.

 Eknath Shinde took oath as the new Chief Minister with Devendra Fadnavis as Deputy CM on 30 June.